Skip to main content

 2. Set clear expectations

 Setting clear expectations for employees is one of the most important things a manager can do for their team members.
+You’re telling your employees what you expect of them and what they can expect from you.

-How can you set clear expectations for your employees?
+So how can you set clear expectations for your employees?

-The best way to do this is by providing them with a job description or role clarification document which outlines the specific tasks and duties of the role, as well as the goals and objectives of the position.
+The best way to do this is by providing a job description or role clarification document which outlines the specific tasks and duties of the role, as well as the goals and objectives of the position.
 This document should be updated regularly as the employee's responsibilities change.

 3. Give feedback regularly